Wigdo/papyrus/_posts/2019-05-11-committal.markdown

 Our committal system should not be seen as a screening process by which indictments are filtered.
 Rather, our committal system should be seen as a procedure ensuring fairness for the accused.
 The accused must play his part properly without taking advantage of the benefits afforded to him.

-<p>For bibliographic information and pinpoint references please refer to the [.pdf](https://zh.scribd.com/document/412829758/The-Future-of-Victoria-s-Committal-System "Full text version" version of this article.</p>
+<p>For bibliographic information and pinpoint references please refer to the [.pdf](https://zh.scribd.com/document/412829758/The-Future-of-Victoria-s-Committal-System "Full text version"). version of this article.</p>